 If the cancer is advanced, a combination of surgery to remove part or all of the larynx, radiotherapy and chemotherapy can be used.

-This may include an implant in your throat, or an electrical device you hold against your throat to produce sound.
+This may include a valve being placed in your throat, or using an electrical device you hold against your throat to produce sound.